Dawlish Inner Warren

 The rare Warren crocus

 Elsewhere, Inner Warren is the only British home to the tiny Warren crocus.

-Much of Inner Warren is used as a golf course and so access is restricted, but we do run open days.
+Much of Inner Warren is used as a golf course by the Warren Golf Club and so access is restricted.
 Access to the Outer Warren is open to the public.
 This part of the site is managed by Teignbridge District Council.